DevimaSolutions/boilerplate/README.md

 - Add absolute path imports
 - Add swagger ts codegen to generate `api-client` package
 - Look into codegen configuration https://openapi-generator.tech/docs/generators/typescript-fetch/
+- update NestJS/swagger to exclude controller names from api endpoint name generation (eg. appControllerGetHealthCheck => getHealthCheck)

+- Add documentation to `api-client` package
+- Figure out how caching works in Next (for authorization and other routes) and if it works fine with api-client package
 - Test api-client with form data
-- Figure out how caching works in Next (for authorization and other routes) and if it works fine with api-client package
-- Add documentation to `api-client` package
-- update NestJS/swagger to exclude controller names from api endpoint name generation (eg. appControllerGetHealthCheck => getHealthCheck)

 - Add error response definition to swagger so api-clinet can handle errors
 - Add index file to `api-client` that instantiate all services and reexport data contracts

+- Add tailwindcss & daisy ui

+- Test S3 service

 - Add readme for transactions usage
 - Add PM2 to both frontend and backend production deployment flows